dapphub/chronobank-review/review.md

         }
     }

-The readability problems are not contained to the modifier definition, but add complexity functions that use it:
+The readability problems are not contained to the modifier definition, but add complexity to functions that use it:

     function _transferWithReference(address _to, uint _value, string _reference, address _sender, bool[1] memory _success) takeFee(_sender, _value, _sender, _success) internal returns(bool) {
         _success[0] = super._transferWithReference(_to, _value, _reference, _sender);
         return _success[0];
     }

-Our suggested course of action is to wait until EIP TODO to make this architecture more manageable.
+Our suggested course of action is to wait until EIPs [140](https://github.com/ethereum/EIPs/pull/211) and [211](https://github.com/ethereum/EIPs/pull/211) are implemented to make this architecture more manageable.

 ### Harmful Special Cases in Basic Token Operations